WICG/PEPC/explainer.md

-user agent's desire to protect the user backfires, leaving the user confused about how to make the site they want to use work the way they want it to.User agents could make better decisions and provide better re-prompt UI if they could make well-founded assumptions about the nature of the user’s interaction in the content area, and the user's intent.
+user agent's desire to protect the user backfires, leaving the user confused about how to make the site they want to use work the way they want it to.User agents could make better decisions and provide better re-prompt UI if they could make well-founded assumptions about the nature of the user's interaction in the content area, and the user's intent.

 ![](images/image3.png) \